weyoume/wenode/doc/git-guildelines.md

 ## Branches

 - `master`: Points to the current release of WeYouMe.
-Witnesses should be running this branch.
+Producers should be running this branch.
 Each release commit will be tagged `vMajor.Hardfork.Release`.
 When we get ready to release we will merge feature branches into `develop` and then do a single merge into `master`